jmfrancklab/jmfrancklab.github.io/citeproc_src/AAResearch_citations.md

 As a fundamental example,
     we looked at lipid bilayers
     -- structures that make up cell membranes.
-We developed (at other institutions) a specialized technique to
+We previously developed a specialized technique to
     characterize water near the bilayer surfaces.
 Our technique
     -- called Overhauser Effect Dynamic Nuclear